aav7fl/website/_posts/2025-05-26-backyard-bird-tracking-with-ai.md

 > - 2026-05-24: Update markdown cards to better handle missing or invalid data (and still display _something_).
 > - 2026-07-13: Update cards to only display ebird links when the `species_code` is exactly 6 characters (likely indicating a bird).
 Adjust relative datetime field in cards to work with `BirdNET-Go 20260712`.
 > - 2026-07-17: Adjust ebird url to accept `species_code` lengths >= 1 and <=7.
 This captures birds like `sora` and `easowl1`.
 This will _probably_ correctly cover 99% of the `species_code`/URLs.
+> - 2026-07-29: Update rare bird notification automation to work with updated timestamps.

 ## Continuous Bird Detection